Home/Blog/Well-Being/General Awareness/What Causes Dimples and Why We Find Them Fascinating

 1. Cheek Dimples: Undoubtedly, these are the most common type and form on your cheeks due to muscle variations.
 People often find them attractive and they can make smiles more captivating!

-2. Chin Dimples: Also known as cleft chins, these dimples are due to a gap in the lower jawbone during development, leading to a noticeable cleft.
+2. Chin Dimples: Also known as cleft chins, these dimples are caused by a gap in the lower jawbone that develops during embryonic growth, resulting in a noticeable indentation.

 3. Sacral Dimples: Located near your lower back, these dimples are usually harmless but may need medical attention if they’re associated with other symptoms.